McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 ## Autocomplete filepath

-Do this if the filenames you want to use have a CRC or episode name in them, which means they don't match the rule in your options file:

-(eg. if the releases you want to remux have filenames like `Show - 01 - dumb title.mkv`, `Show - 02 - different title.mkv`, the rule `Show - EPNUM` won't work.)
+The script will autocomplete the paths of specified files.
+Useful if the filenames you want to use have a CRC or episode name in them, which means they won't match the rule in your options file.
+(For example if the releases you want to remux have filenames like `Show - 01 - dumb title.mkv`, `Show - 02 - different title.mkv`, the rule `Show - EPNUM.mkv` won't work.)

 - Put three stars (`***`) wherever you want the script to autocomplete the filename.
-Using the example above, the rule `Show - EPNUM - ***` would match both of those filenames.
+Using the example above, the rule `Show - EPNUM - ***` would matchh both of those filenames.
 This can also be used in folder names.
 - Put two stars (`**`) if you want to specify an extension for the file.
 For example, let's say you have both `Show - 01 - dumb title.mkv` and `Show - 01 - dumb title.ass` in the same directory.
 In this case the rule `Show - EPNUM - **.mkv` would match the first file and `Show - EPNUM - **.ass` would match the second.
 - As long as your rule gives enough information to single out one file, it will be accepted.

 ## Calculate CRC

-Do this if you want the script to calculate a CRC32 hash for the file and insert it into the filename:
+The script will calculate a CRC32 hash for the file and insert it into the filename.

 - Include `CRC` anywhere in the output filename.
 The script will calculate the CRC of the output file and replace  `CRC` with it.
 - For example, if your output rule is `Show - EPNUM [CRC].mkv`, the output will be `Show - 01 [CF022A71]`.

 ## Titles

-Do this if you want to easily mux in episode titles without having to manually change them in each file:
+The script will automatically mux in episode titles without having to manually change them in each file.

 1. Create `titles.txt` in the same directory as the options file and the script.
 2. Write the desired titles for each episode in `titles.txt`, with each separate title on a new line.
 (The first line will be the first episode's title, the second line will be the second episode's title, and so on)